West Africa: Empower Young Women Through Training and Discipleship

 The advantages of this city include neighborly people, a major river, a national park, and interesting restaurants and shopping.
 The disadvantages include heat, heavy traffic, pollution, and infrastructure issues.

 This city will be difficult to live in for people with allergies.
-If someone is especially sensitive to heat, they should be prepared to develop coping strategies.
-Malaria, typhoid, and yellow fever are three diseases that an expatriate resident should either be vaccinated against or take prophylactic treatment to avoid.
+If someone is especially sensitive to heat and dust, they should be prepared to develop coping strategies.
+Vaccinations are required for malaria, typhoid, and yellow fever.
 Good medical care is available locally and at a Christian hospital nearby.

 Expectations for Spouse:

-If married, the husband will be expected to fill another role on the team.
-His role may vary based on his giftings, training, and abilities, as well as the needs of the team.
+Spousal roles vary based on the spouse’s gifts, training, and abilities, as well as the needs of the team.
 It is expected that both spouses will be meaningfully involved in meeting team objectives, depending on the nature of family roles, children’s needs, etc.